-- a) An Agent is a producer who is appointed by an insurance company to solicit applications for insurance in its behalf, and when authorized to do so, collect premiums for the insurance policy, and essentially effectuate (put into effect) the insurance coverage. - An agent can be an individual, partnership, or corporation. - An agent may be given binding authority and represents the insurance company they are appointed with at all times. - No bond is required for a producer who acts as an agent because the agent is a legal extension of the insurance company with which they are appointed. - A Conditional Receipt is issued by Life and Disability Producers when money is collected with the application.
-It does not provide coverage on an unconditional basis but on a conditional basis, that is, on the condition the insurer issues the policy as applied for.
+An Agent is a producer who is appointed by an insurance company to solicit applications for insurance on its behalf, and when authorized to do so, collect premiums for the insurance policy, and essentially effectuate (put into effect) the insurance coverage.

+- An agent can be an individual, partnership or corporation. - An agent may be given binding authority, and represents the insurance company he is appointed with at all times. - An agent may from time to time act as an adjuster on behalf of and as authorized by an insurer they are appointed with and investigate and report upon claims without being required to be licensed as an adjuster. - No bond is required for a producer who acts as an agent because the agent is a legal extension of the insurance company with which he is appointed. - A Conditional Receipt is issued by Life and Disability Producers when money is collected with the application.
+It does not provide coverage on an unconditional basis but on a conditional basis, that is, on condition the insurer issues the policy as applied for.
 If it issues as applied for, any claim incurred during the underwriting period will be covered.
-If the policy is issued with a counteroffer, any claims incurred during the underwriting period will not be covered.

-- A Binder (a.k.a. an unconditional receipt) is issued by Property and Casualty AGENTS and gives temporary guaranteed coverage prior to the delivery of a policy.
-Binders may be written, or they may be verbal.
+If the policy is issued with a counter offer, any claims incurred during the underwriting period will not be covered. - A Binder (a.k.a. an unconditional receipt) is issued by Property and Casualty AGENTS and gives temporary guaranteed coverage prior to the delivery of a policy.
+Binders may be written or they may be verbal.
 No money is required for a binder premium is not required for coverage to be in force.

-They are valid for 90 days. - b) A Broker is a producer licensed to represent the insured and find the best (authorized) company and insurance for the insured in the State of Washington.
-Brokers do NOT have binding authority. - A bond for a producer acting as a broker must be in place before writing any business.
+A Broker is a producer licensed to represent the insured and find the best (authorized) company and insurance for the insured in the State of Washington.
+Brokers do NOT have binding authority.

+A bond for a producer acting as a broker must be in place before writing any business.
 The bond penal amount is \$2,500 or five percent of the premiums brokered in the previous calendar year, whichever is greater, not to exceed \$100,000, in favor of the people of the State of Washington.
-If affiliated with a Business Entity or association, they may carry the bond.